 The lower sea level during the recent past would have left all of Cordell Bank, as well as the continental shelf, exposed above water level.
 It is possible that some of the sedimentary and calcareous material found in the region of the bank today is the result of the dramatically different ecosystem that must have existed during this time, when Cordell Bank was an island before being flooded.

 Since much of the seafloor in the sanctuary is too deep for human divers, scientists have learned much about it with the help of acoustic instruments (those that use sound sources and listening devices) and underwater cameras and video equipment, using both manned submersibles and remotely operated vehicles.
 Data have been collected from the sanctuary continental shelf, both soft-bottom and on the rocky bank, that reveal a diversity of habitats that support diverse benthic communities.
 Little is known about the geology of the sanctuary's deeper portions on the continental slope.

 MonitoringCordell Bank Seafloor Mapping

-Researchers from California State University Monterey Bay (CSUMB) have collected and processed high-resolution backscatter and bathymetry data of Cordell Bank and surrounding soft-bottom areas.
-Researchers from CSUMB and the U.S. Geological Survey (USGS) are using these data (collected in 2005) to develop a benthic habitat map of Cordell Bank and the surrounding region.
+Researchers from California State University Monterey Bay (CSUMB) collected and processed high-resolution backscatter and bathymetry data of Cordell Bank and surrounding soft-bottom areas.
+Researchers from CSUMB and the U.S. Geological Survey (USGS) used these data (collected in 2005) to develop a benthic habitat map of Cordell Bank and the surrounding region.

 The USGS has spearheaded a major effort to gather diverse geologic data about the continental shelf and organize it through a GIS database.
 The single integrated data set is a compilation of seabed sample information that has been collected over many years by various ocean expeditions and research programs.